Max Starks: Arizona Cardinals

+Broadcasting career

+In 2021, Starks returned to the Steelers as the sideline reporter for the Pittsburgh Steelers Radio Network.
+His addition was part of a larger reshuffling, as he replaced fellow former Steelers offensive lineman Craig Wolfley, who moved to the booth alongside longtime play-by-play man Bill Hillgrove to replace former teammate Tunch Ilkin as color analyst following the latter's retirement and death due to complications from ALS.
+Starks works alongside Missi Matthews during games.
+Starks would also replace Ilkin as Wolfley's broadcast partner on Steelers Nation Radio for the team's in-season analysis show on WBGG.
+In 2025, following Wolfley's death due to cancer, Starks became the Steelers' official color commentator.
+Steelers play-by-play announcer Rob King replaced Wolfley for the team's in-season analysis show, In the Locker Room with King and Starks.

-Personal
+Personal life

 Starks is the son of former professional defensive lineman Ross Browner.
 Starks discovered he wasn't the biological son of Max Starks III, his stepfather, when he was in high school.

-Ross Browner, who was a first-round selection in the 1978 NFL Draft by the Cincinnati Bengals, started 36 of 43 games during his career.
+Ross Browner, who was a first-round selection in the 1978 NFL draft by the Cincinnati Bengals, started 36 of 43 games during his career.
 Browner was a two-time (1976, 1977) All-American defensive lineman at Notre Dame and won the Lombardi and Maxwell Awards.
-The Browner family as a whole is second to the Matthews Family with regard to NFL players in the family.
+The Browner family as a whole is second to the Matthews family with regard to NFL players in the family.
 Ross's brothers Joey Browner, Jimmy Browner, and Keith Browner all played in the NFL.
-Starks's cousin, Keith Browner, Jr., plays with the Houston Texans.
+Starks's cousin, Keith Browner, Jr., played with the Houston Texans.

 Starks appeared in Chunky Soup commercials eating soup with Steelers back-up quarterback Charlie Batch, defensive tackle Casey Hampton and others.

 In 2006, he traveled with Seattle Seahawks defensive end Bryce Fisher and Atlanta Falcons defensive end Patrick Kerney on the USO Tour, traveling to United States military bases, a tradition begun by such NFL greats as Frank Gifford and Johnny Unitas.
 In 2005 Starks visited the USS Theodore Roosevelt at sea, along with members of the Cincinnati Bengals coaching staff.

 Starks was heavily involved in the local community at the University of Florida.
 He served as a tutor in Gainesville, Florida and worked with Kids Against Drugs, Alcohol and Tobacco.
 Starks also became involved with the charity Cents of Relief which works to prevent human trafficking and allow access to healthcare for vulnerable populations, particularly women of prostitution and their children.
-He currently serves on the charity's Board of Directors.
+He currently serves on the charity's board of directors.